Get involved

 Equipment

 We welcome players of all ages and abilities.
 You'll need to come along wearing clothes and footwear suitable for sport and layers for when it gets cold.
-We recommend all players wear gum guards and shin pads, but don't let this stop you trying out hockey in the first place.
+We recommend all players wear gum shields and shin pads, but don't let this stop you trying out hockey in the first place.

 We have a supply of training sticks to use if you are new to hockey.